mkgeomatics/mkgeomatics.github.com/source/_posts/2008-11-16-mapserver-update.markdown

 - OpenLayers
 ---

 Well, using the [OpenLayers Cookbook](http://openlayers.org/dev/examples/) I've been able to modify OpenLayers to display base data from Google and their own World WMS layer.
-That is all for now.
+That is all for now. <!-- more -->